benjamin362/skin-cancer/README.md

 In segmentation folder

 Task one is to predicit a segmentation mask which covers the entire mole.
-Two different Unet's have been implemented and trained with different loss functions.
+Two different Unet's (small_Unet.py and big_Unet.py) have been implemented and trained with different loss functions.
 The best results where archieved with the large Unet and a mixed BCE and Dice Loss